Uncategorized

 If there were events at school, for example, Sport’s Day, I would attend that for the same working hours.
 Anything over that time was voluntary like Speech Competition practice or English Club where I stayed behind an extra 30 mins to 1 hour.

 Do NOT stay after school every day unless you have something that you are volunteering to do (at your own free will) like clubs or circles.
-Remember, you are not paid over time.
+Remember, you are not paid overtime.
 Leave at your designated time and do not make a habit of staying after school!

 You are not paid for overtime work, nor are you anticipated to be after school every day like a Japanese teacher.
 Staying afterward for nothing will waste your time and stress you out.
 You will be bored.
 Go home, play sports, study Japanese, shopping, whatever you want after work.

+Do NOT make it a habit to stay after school and look busy.
+IT IS NOT YOUR JOB!
+Sorry to sound like a broken record, but you would be surprised how many ALTs don’t understand this.
 Negotiate your working hours and stick to them.
-Don’t let your guard down that you are required to work more than you really are.
+Don’t let your guard down that you are required to work more than you are.
 After all, your time is limited in Japan and on the JET Program.
 Take advantage to explore and be part of your community.

+Every year, JETs receive 20 nenkyu (vacation) days.
+12 days can be rolled over to the following year, but you can have no more than 32 in one year!
 You’ll find that 1 vacation day is worth 7 hours!
 This is very convenient whenever you need to leave school early for some personal reason.
 Below is a great reference picture of how nenkyu works.

 Note: some BOEs give you your 20 days right from the start.
 Mine did in Kumamoto City.